 Aside from playing for the Dallas Mavericks, there is something new with Noel that involves his teeth.

-The power forward is sporting a better set of teeth compared to his rookie year in the NBA where he has a teeth gap, and upper front teeth slightly pushed forward than usual.
-Thanks to dental braces that he appears to have worn since 2015.
+The power forward is sporting a better set of teeth compared to his rookie year in the NBA where he had a gap, and his upper front teeth slightly pushed forward than usual.
+Thanks to dental braces that he appears to have worn since 2015, he flaunts nicer teeth today.

 Jabari Parker may be out in the 2017-18 season due to a torn anterior cruciate ligament (ACL), but he is on our list of NBA players that need dental attention.